StanzaSystems/stanza-api-demo/README.md

 [Stanza](https://www.stanza.systems/) is a service that helps you protect your user experience during times when your services are heavily loaded.

-We have some frontend capabilities that can let you gracefully degrade your site in real-time in response to overload - [contact us](https://www.stanza.systems/contact) if you'd like a demo of these.
+We also have frontend capabilities that can let you gracefully degrade your site in real-time in response to overload - [contact us](https://www.stanza.systems/contact) if you'd like a demo of these.
 This repo provides a demo of some of the capabilities of Stanza's APIs that are designed to be integrated in your backend code.

 ## Running the Stanza Demo